nguyn21012003/IELTS/process.md

 The flow chart illustrates/depicts/shows how water is being desalinated.
 Overall, it is clear that there are seven main steps in the process, commencing with the collection of seawater and culminating with returning concentrated seawater/brine to the ocean.

 The process begins with seawater is collected and then transported into intake screening via pipes.
-After that, the seawater is sent to the pretreatment filtration unit, before reversing osmosis to remove salt and other impurities from the water.
+After that, the seawater is sent to the pre-treatment filtration unit, before reversing osmosis to remove salt and other impurities from the water.

 Afterwards, the purified water is transferred to a post-treatment unit to meet drinking water standards.
-Next, the products are driven into supply tank for storage and prepaired for distribution.
+Next, the products are driven into supply tank for storage and prepared for distribution.
 The process ends with the concetrated seawater safely returned to the ocean through the outlet as a by-product.

 ### By AI